-I’ve been teaching IELTS in different countries around the world for the last decade and I have experience with every type of student.
+I’ve been teaching IELTS in different countries around the world for the last decade and I have experience with every type of student – what makes a student a success?

 I’ve had students who improved their IELTS score dramatically in both short and long courses.